Kaapeine/entirely_different_matters/content/posts/first_post.md

 date: 2022-06-06T00:37:07+05:30
 draft: false
 ---
 I finally got a work laptop.
 Finally.
 It was worth the wait though, I now have a shiny new top of the line gaming laptop with a glowing RGB star on the lid.
 But oh, they forgot a webcam.
-Guess they really know their gamer audience.

 I was looking forward to this for weeks.
 Just me and my laptop.
 I was fantasizing about all the projects I could finally do, all the shitty memes I could make on Photoshop, all the brilliantly written, beautifully designed, post-modern indie video games that I had missed out on.
 Endless possibilities, all cut off from me because I'd needed my computer for work.